async-rs/async.rs/source/blog/2019-12-16-stop-worrying-about-blocking-the-new-async-std-runtime.html.md

 ## Small and well-documented

-The new runtime is small and well-documented.
+The new runtime is small, uses no `unsafe` and is documented.
 Please take a look at [the source](https://github.com/stjepang/async-std/tree/new-scheduler/src/rt) to see how it works.
 Feel free to ask questions on the PR!
 There are still plenty of optimization opportunities and we will continue to blog about those details!

 ## Trying it out